-If you have a student, any age (elementary, junior high school or high school), who is attending an event or program at Kean then please see that he/she is accompanied by an adult.
-If it is a formal program - musical, talent show, etc. then he/she must remain in the gym with the accompanying adult.
+If you have a student of any age (elementary, middle or high school) who is attending an event or program at Melrose, please see that s/he is accompanied by an adult.
+If it is a formal program - musical, talent show, etc., then he/she must remain with the accompanying adult.
+At school sponsored events, all students and young guests must attend with an accompanying adult who is responsible for him/her.